 SIPPY CUPS WITH STRAWS

-They do they job—but they get chewed on and get gross faster than other kinds.
+They do the job—but get chewed on and get gross faster than other kinds.

 Better: Sippy cups with spouts.
 Even better (but so messy we don’t have the patience or heart to push it): Start early training your child to just sip from an unlidded cup.
 Yes, even a toddler can do it.